boundenergyinnovations/web_app/README.md

 4. [Contributing](#contributing)

 ## Introduction
-bei Founder/Lead Dev here,

-Very long story short, I grew up seeing people taken advantage of in the late 90s early 00s with the SEO craze and other stuff when I first got into computers and saw that I could code things people were charging hundreds or thousands for.
-I was too young and too dumb to be able to do anything about it then.
-Well..
-I'm not too young and hopefully not too dumb to do something about it now.
-I am seeing people/companies charging, and I am not exaggerating, over 1800% markup on services.
 Many sites and services are taking advantage of the AI hype and people.
-I am building and releasing open source web apps, custom servers, scripts, chatbots, business software, etc. for people and small businesses to use.
+We are building and releasing open source web apps, custom servers, scripts, chatbots, business software, etc. for people and small businesses to use.
 For small local businesses that maybe get a few users at a time, this will work just fine.
-People can: chat with your company info, easy builtin messaging, dynamic loading of videos/media.
+Users can: chat with your company info, message in the chat interface, dynamically load videos/media.
 Easily customizable and easy to add functionality in code with Python.
 Basic rate limited is implemented (to protect against abuse of the chatbot).
 The idea is you have a bit of static info/text/an introduction at the top, a chat section to answer any questions about the site/person/topic with messaging built in, and a video section because people would rather have information delivered by video *look up the statistics of retention of a video vs a few paragraphs of text, lol.

 App Files, 3 ways to recieve messages:
 web_app_gsheet.py    -- Google Sheets, messages automatically populate in your sheet.